-Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389
+Grant Thomton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thomton Australia Ltd ABN 41 127 556 389

-Grant Thomton' refers to the brand under which the Grant Thomton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thomton Australia LIs is a member firm of Grant Thomton International LU (GTL), GTL and the member firms are not avordwide pathreship, GTL and each member fir is a separate legisle million.
-Services are devicered by the member firms.
-GTL does not provide services to clients.
-GTL and its intermeter firms are not avordwide pathreship.
-GTL and each member firms are not avordwide pathreship.
-GTL and each member firm are not lable for one another's acts or omissions.
-In the Australian context only, the use of the term 'Grant Thomton' may refer to Grant Thomton Australia Limited ABN 41 127 556 389 and Its Australian subsidiations and related certifies.
-GTL is one an Australian related entity to Grant Thomton Australia Limited ABN 41 127 556 389 and Its Australian subsidiations and related certifies.
-GTL is one an Australian related entity for Grant Thomton Australia Limited ABN 41 127 556 389 and Its Australian subsidiations.
+Chart Thombor' refers to the brand under which the Great Thombor remote firms provide assurance, but and advisory services to their clients ancide refers to one or more member firms, as the content requires.
+Great Thombor Australia Lid is a member firm of Great Thombor International Lid (GTL), GTIL, and the member firms are not a worldwide partnership.
+GTIL and each member firm is a separate legal entity.
+Services are delivered by the member firms.
+GTIL does not provide services to clients.
+GTIL and its member firms are not appears of, and do not obligate one another and are not lightle for no emother's and or or orbitation.
+In the Australian content only, the use of the time Transit Thombor's may refer to Great Thombor Australia Linted ARM 41 127 509 389 and to Australian content of the Content Thombor Australia Linted ARM 41 127 509 389 and to